Inside: How to keep the house clean and organized in four easy steps. Plus three free printables to keep super organized.

-How to Keep Your House Clean in Four Easy Steps
+How to Keep the House Cleaned and Organized in Four Easy Steps

 1. Make a list of things you want to accomplish weekly, monthly, and yearly.

-Use this Keep Your House Clean Planning Page to help you create this list.
+Use this how to keep the house clean and organized planning page to help you create this list.
 To get this free template click here.

 2. Compare your list to others.

 Here is the list I created that I use on a daily basis.
 Compare your list to this and add anything you forgot.
-To get this free Keep Your House Clean Weekly Goals template, click here.
+To get this free how to keep the house clean and organized weekly goals template, click here.

 3. Print and display your list.